-The target language of the classroom was 'academic' Kurdish, which is associated with Bohtan Kurmanji; however, most learners spoke Maraş Kurmanji.
+The target language of the classroom was "academic" Kurdish, which is associated with Bohtan Kurmanji; however, most learners spoke Maraş Kurmanji.
 The dichotomy between the two varieties emerges in the classroom setting.
-This article first outlines the historical context of language development and policy that helps to explain why the Bohtan region's Kurmanji is often perceived as 'authentic', 'academic' or standard by the participants.
-The article then draws from the theoretical literature on language ideologies
+This article first outlines the historical context of language development and policy that helps to explain why the Bohtan region's Kurmanji is often perceived as "authentic", "academic" or standard by the participants.
+The article then draws from the theoretical literature on language ideologies (Irvine and Gal 2000; Piller 2015), standard language ideologies (Milroy and Lesley 1985), identities as products of hegemonic practices (Benwell and Stokoe 2006; Gramsci 1971; Althusser 1971; Foucault 1972) and phonological variation as expressions of social affiliation (Bell 1984; Hudson 1996) to explore the discourses that emerge from language learning, and the ways in which language ideologies are constructed, negotiated and resisted in the classroom.

-&lt;sup>1 Most literature uses this term; however, in the context of this paper, participants used the terms Maraş and Bohtan Kürtçesi (in Turkish) which translate as Kurdish of Maraş and Kurdish of Bohtan.
+^{&#}x27;Kurdish of Bohtan'.
 NB Maraş is the name of city however, the Kurmanji of the surrounding areas such as Sivas and Malatya are also categorised as Maraş Kürtçesi by the participants.

-&lt;sup>2Öpengin and Haig (2014) use the term Northwestern dialect region (NWK) which corresponds to the Kurmaji spoken in Kahraman Maraş (Maraş), Malatya and Sivas.
-Also, Özsoy and Türkyılmaz (2006) use the term 'Sinemili' which again corresponds to Maraş Kurmanji.
-Participants used the term 'Maraş Kürtçesi' however, in order to avoid confusion I will use Maraş Kurmanji.
-Also I use IPA symbols as opposed to the transcript conventions in Öpengin and Haig (2014) $\check{z}=\Box$ $\check{z}=\Box$
+2 Öpengin and Geoffrey (2014) use the term "Northwestern dialect region" (NWK) which corresponds to the Kurmaji spoken in Kahraman Maraş (Maraş), Malatya and Sivas.
+Also, Özsoy and Yektan (2006) use the term Sinemili which again corresponds to Maraş Kurmanji.
+Participants used the term Maraş Kürtçesi.
+However, in order to avoid confusion, I will use Maraş Kurmanji.
+Also, I use IPA symbols as opposed to the transcript conventions in Öpengin and Geoffrey (2014): $\tilde{z} = 3$ $\tilde{s} = 1$.

-&lt;sup>3This is the official name of Maraş.
+3 This is the official name of Maraş.
 Most people prefer Maraş instead of Kahramanmaraş.
 Kahraman, which means 'hero', was added to Maraş after the city's resistance in the Turkish War of Independence in the 1920s.

-Most Muslims in Turkey belong to the Sunni branch of Islam.
-Alevis and Sunnis see each other as the 'other' and intermarriage is still discouraged to this day.
-Although marriage between an Alevi Turk and a Kurd is acceptable, it is still perceived negatively to marry Sunni Kurds or Turks (Geaves 2003)
+4 Most Muslims in Turkey belong to the Sunni branch of Islam.
+Alevis and Sunnis see each other as the "other" and intermarriage is still discouraged to this day.
+Although marriage between an Alevi Turk and a Kurd is acceptable, it is still perceived negatively to marry Sunni Kurds or Turks (Geaves 2003).

-&lt;sup>5Alevism is a common faith/ cultural system in central Anatolia, and the majority of Kurds in the UK come from this particular region in Turkey (Geaves 2003).
+5 Alevism is a common faith/cultural system in central Anatolia, and the majority of Kurds in the UK come from this particular region in Turkey (Geaves 2003).
 The areas comprise Malatya, Maraş and Sivas and Maraş Kürtçesi is often associated with these cities.